 Our Routes to the Professions programme (R2P, launched 2012/13) underpins our commitment to supporting students from less advantaged backgrounds to access professional careers.
 The programme is designed to enable new pathways to be added in a flexible way to enable us to respond dynamically to student needs.
 An important focus of this new programme is the development of professional links to the associated employment area.
+Following the demonstrable success of our Medicine and Law pathways, in 2017 we launched two new pathways: R2P Financial Services and R2P Dentistry.
+A range of new graduate opportunities in Financial Services are opening up in Birmingham, for example the new Head Office for HSBC UK will open in the city, and the Financial Services programme will support local students keen to access them.

-Our Medicine Programme includes an initial Year 10 Insight Day.
-Then in year 12 and 13 we have a programme involving practical workshops, support for applications and interviews, student shadowing, mentoring from medical students and support with accessing placements.
+Each strand of R2P includes an initial Year 10 Insight Day.
+Then in year 12 and 13 we have a programme involving practical workshops, support for applications and interviews, student shadowing, mentoring from students and support with accessing placements.
 Placements are supported with preparation and post-event reflective workshops.
-The Law Programme is similar, and will also demonstrate how a wide variety of degree choices can lead to this profession.
-We are delighted that we are now able to offer participants a one week internship with a local law firm during the summer, and in 2015 18 students participated in this opportunity.
-They are supported with placement preparation, as well as follow-up reflection activity to support future UCAS and job applications.
+Students on the Law stream are able to participate in a one week internship with a local law firm during the summer, and Financial Services will provide similar opportunities.
+Students are supported with placement preparation, as well as follow-up reflection activity to support future UCAS and job applications.